Alternative dispute resolution

 An Ombudsman is an official appointed to investigate individuals’ complaints about bad administration, especially that of public authorities.
-In Ireland the Ombudsman investigates complaints made by members of the public who feel that they have been unfairly treated by certain public bodies.
+In Ireland Ombudsman investigates complaints made by members of the public who feel that they have been unfairly treated by certain public bodies.
 The Ombudsman for Children investigates complaints made by children or on behalf of children against certain public bodies, schools and hospitals.
 The European Ombudsman investigates complaints involving any of the EU Institutions.
 No ombudsman exists for complaints about administrations in other EU Member States but SOLVIT will attempt to solve any disputes you may have.
-The Financial Ombudsman Service will help you with complaints about financial institutions or insurance companies and pensions companies have their own ombudsman.
+The Financial Services and Pensions Ombudsman will help you with complaints about financial institutions.
 Generally ombudsmen will take on your case only if you are still dissatisfied with an organisation, having exhausted their internal complaints mechanism.

 Regulators are agencies established by law to oversee specific parts of industry to ensure that they comply with the law.
 In Ireland, regulators look after areas of public utilities and financial services.
-For example ComReg regulates telecommunications in Ireland, the Commission for Energy Regulation regulates the gas and electricity suppliers and the Central Bank regulates the financial services sector in Ireland.
+For example ComReg regulates telecommunications, the Commission for Regulation of Utilities regulates the gas, electricity and water suppliers and the Central Bank regulates the financial services sector.
 Regulators aim to promote competition while ensuring vulnerable consumers have sufficient services at reasonable prices.

 Trade associations or professional bodies such as the Law Society or the Register of Electrical Contractors of Ireland exist to represent their industry.
 Some professional bodies and trade associations, such as the Advertising Standards Association for Ireland have codes of practice that they enforce.
 Not all trades and professions have a representative body.
 Even where there is a representative body for a particular trade or profession, not all of them have a code of practice to enforce.